Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Conditional Strong Second Laws (CSSL)

 \section{Conditional Strong Second Laws (CSSL)}

-The martingale properties for entropic functionals can be interpreted as conditional strong second laws, which constrain the average of entropic functionals in a future time $t$ conditioned on the fact that the system traces a specific trajectory $X_{[0,s]}$ up to a previous time $t\leq s$.
+The martingale properties for entropic functionals discussed in Chapter~\ref{ch:thermo2} can be interpreted as conditional strong second laws, which constrain the average of entropic functionals in a future time $t$ conditioned on the fact that the system traces a specific trajectory $X_{[0,s]}$ up to a previous time $t\leq s$.